For the most recent info, check out the 2011 Clear 4G Speed Review

 The average broadband 4G speeds Clear offers is 2 – 3 times faster than the average 0.6 – 1.4 Mbps offered by current 3G carriers.

-Below are two Clear 4G speed tests done by users in Portland, Oregon and Atlanta, Georgia.
+Below is a Clear 4G speed test done by a user Atlanta, Georgia.

 With the 4G speeds Clear WiMAX offers, you can game online, stream HD video from YouTube or listen to internet radio like Pandora on the go without worrying about choppy experiences or data usage caps.